by Rick Warren — May 17, 2017

-You don’t realize how unique and valuable you are — none of us do.
-The reason you are so vulnerable to the fear of rejection is because you’re full of self-doubt.
-That’s why when criticized by another person, deep down inside, you have the doubt and fear that they’re right.
+It’s hard for any of us to truly understand how unique and valuable we are to God.
+And that’s why we’re vulnerable to the fear of rejection, because we’re full of self-doubt.
+And that’s why sometimes when another person criticizes us, deep down inside we have the doubt and fear that they’re right.
 So it hurts even more.

 What’s the antidote to the fear of rejection?
-The antidote is to put God in first place.
-Second, you put people in their place by putting their opinions in the right perspective.
-Then, you must accept what God says about you.
+Start by putting God in first place.
+Second, see the opinions of others with an eternal perspective.
+Then, accept what God says about you.

-Psalm 8:5 says, “Yet you made them inferior only to yourself; you crowned them with glory and honor” (GNT).
+In Psalm 8:5, the Bible says, “Yet you made [humans] inferior only to yourself; you crowned them with glory and honor” (GNT).
 You were created by God, and God does not make junk.

 God created us, and he made us acceptable through Christ — not because of what we’ve done, because we could never be good enough to be acceptable to a perfect God.
 In Ephesians 1:4, the Bible says, “For he chose us in him before the creation of the world to be holy and blameless in his sight” (NIV).
 Jesus Christ died on the cross, paid for all our sins, and covered us with his love.
 God looks down at you and says, “You are acceptable.”
 All you have to do is accept what Jesus did for you.

 Because God created you and Christ has made you acceptable, don’t worry about what other people say about you.
 God is with you and he is for you.
 God will never leave you.